• Home

 One of the key signs of old yellow fiberglass insulation is discoloration.
 While yellow fiberglass insulation is designed to maintain its color, prolonged exposure to moisture, dust, or dirt can cause the material to darken or become stained.
 Discolored insulation may indicate that it has absorbed moisture, which can reduce its R-value and lead to issues such as mold growth.

 Another sign that insulation needs to be replaced is compaction.
-Over time, fiberglass insulation may become compressed, either due to improper installation or settling.
+Over time, compressed fiberglass insulation may become compressed, either due to improper installation or settling.
 Compacted insulation loses its ability to trap air effectively, which reduces its insulating properties.
-If you notice that your insulation has become thinner or appears flattened, it may be time to replace it.
+If you notice that your compressed fiberglass insulation has become thinner or appears flattened, it may be time to replace it.

 In areas where insulation is exposed to high levels of humidity, it is important to inspect for signs of mold or mildew.
 Although yellow fiberglass insulation is resistant to moisture, long-term exposure to damp conditions can eventually lead to mold growth.
 Replacing insulation in these areas is critical to maintaining a healthy indoor environment.